pmoreirac/DSE/README.md

 * Search query step
     * Given a known query, the method outputs a positive number of total matches and positive score for the top 20 matched documents;
     * If the given query is not known within the corpus, the total number of matches should be 0.

+## Improvements

+The followed approach is prone to some modifications that may enhance it.
+The following list aggregates some suggestions to take into account for future work.

+* Pre-Preprocessing
+    * Account for more sensible punctuation removal.
+        * Some end sentence words had punctuation attached to them.
+This is problematic because there may be frequent tokens which differ only by a single irrelevant character.
+    * Study the effects of Lemmatization and Stemming
+        * The literature suggests that these two steps are not always performed in tandem, let alone in the suggested order.
+        * Apart from that, it is unclear how the choice for the lemmatizer and stemmer influence the results.
+Some public examples show that the Porter stemmer may produce better results, in comparison to the SnowballStemmer.
+    * Study other models than the TF-IDF
+    * Consider other matching scores
+        * The literature mentions Co-sine similarity which was not tested in the time frame of the challenge.